Our History

 The fourth year marks the continuation of all our educational initiatives with a significant surge in student enrollment.
 More activities and workshops were incorporated to boost the confidence of the children.
 Our educational institutions were revamped and reconstructed.
 Additionally, we provided education to 20 kids from Khargone, Madhya Pradesh.

 We travelled to riot-ridden areas like Bahraich, Sambhal, and Mandala; heard devastating stories; extricated them from the peril; and enrolled them in our educational institutions.
 We also assisted the orphans of Junaid, who was mob lynched by cow vigilantes, to complete their education.
 We conducted Annual Day, Sports Day, Independence Day, Republic Day, educational visits, and picnics for our students at Sunrise Public School.
-We arranged Iftar, Suhoor, ration
+We arranged Iftar, Suhoor, ration kits, and Eidis for our orphans and poor children.
+We participated in human rights advocacy in Malaysia, Kuwait, Bangalore, and Chennai, amplifying the voices of children affected by violence and standing for their right to learn, heal, and thrive.

 Second Year